Real-World Example: Unpermitted Sign Violation in NYC Residential Zone.

 OPTION 2: Legalize the sign (much slower + more expensive)

 Because this involves an illuminated commercial sign on a residential building, legalization is extremely difficult.
-Note: Legalization of illuminated commercial signs in residential districts is often not allowed — so removal is usually the only practical option.
+Legalization of illuminated commercial signs in residential districts is often not allowed under NYC zoning rules and DOB sign regulations, so removal is usually the only practical option for typical one‑ and two‑family homes.

-But, if you want to keep the sign – You must:
+If you still want to keep the sign (or install a new, legal one), you must:

 ⚠️ IMPORTANT WARNING

-If you do not correct the condition by the Cure Date, you must appear at the hearing on November 4, 2025, and the Department of Buildings may take further enforcement action.
+If you do not correct the condition by the Cure Date (when a cure is available), you must appear at the OATH hearing on the date listed on your summons, and the Department of Buildings may take further enforcement action, including civil penalties and additional inspections.

 How IQARIUS Can Help